 Baked Chicken Chimichangas

 Chimichangas are burritos with a crisp, deep-fried tortilla shell.
-We gave this version the Cook Smarts treatment, lightening things up by baking them in the oven with some melted butter brushed over top.
+We gave this version the Cook Smarts treatment back in 2020, lightening things up by baking them in the oven with some melted butter brushed over top.
 The result is a crisp, golden exterior and warm filling with far fewer calories than the standard restaurant version.

 Smarts: The filling of these chimichangas is made with rotisserie chicken.
-Be sure to shred rotisserie chicken for Thursday's meal at the same time.
+Be sure to shred rotisserie chicken for Wednesday's meal at the same time.

 - Rotisserie chicken - 1/2, shredded